tudarmstadt-lt/WatsonSimpsons/ServerBackend/README.md

 7. Now the ServerBackend should be working.

-The Backend-URL for the clients is: '<URL of ServerBackend directory>/api/'.
+The Backend-URL for the clients is: '&lt;URL of ServerBackend directory&gt;/api/'.

 ## API-Calls
-The ServerBackend offers different functionality over its REST API which are listed in at '<URL of ServerBackend directory>/api/overview.txt' or locally in 'api/overview.txt'.
+The ServerBackend offers different functionality over its REST API which are listed in at '&lt;URL of ServerBackend directory&gt;/api/overview.txt' or locally in 'api/overview.txt'.

 HTTP-Requests to the ServerBackend have to be send with corresponding HTTP-Method and Content-Type `application/x-www-form-urlencoded`, responses are sent as JSON-Objects with Content-Type `application/json` to the client.